zik-uralov/daily-jokes/joke_history.md

 It's now three hours later, police have joined in and she still won't say where she got them. (source: https://v2.jokeapi.dev/joke/Any?type=single)
 - 2025-12-07 22:16:09: According to Einstein's theory of relativity, Chuck Norris can actually roundhouse kick you yesterday. (source: https://geek-jokes.sameerkumar.website/api?format=json)
 - 2025-12-07 22:36:10: To understand what recursion is...
 You must first understand what recursion is (source: https://official-joke-api.appspot.com/jokes/programming/random)
+- 2025-12-08 16:10:38: Yesterday, I accidentally swallowed some food coloring.
+The doctor says I’m okay, but I feel like I’ve dyed a little inside. (source: https://icanhazdadjoke.com/)